MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/effects/creating.md

 ## Consuming the Effect

-The process for consuming an effect from a Xamarin.Forms Portable Class Library (PCL) or Shared Library project is as follows:
+The process for consuming an effect from a Xamarin.Forms .NET Standard library or Shared Library project is as follows:

 1. Declare a control that will be customized by the effect.
 1. Attach the effect to the control by adding it to the control's [`Effects`](https://developer.xamarin.com/api/property/Xamarin.Forms.Element.Effects/) collection.